CartoDB/carto-vl/docs/support/02-contribute.md

 - Commit your changes.
 Remeber to add new tests if possible.
 - Open a pull request.
 - Any of the carto-vl mantainers will take a look.
-- If everything works, it will merged and released \o/.
+- If everything works, it will be merged and released \o/.
 - If you want more detailed information, [this GitHub guide](https://opensource.guide/how-to-contribute/) is a must.

 ## Completing documentation

 CARTO VL documentation is located in docs/.
-That folder is the content that appears in the [Developer Center](https://carto.com/developers/carto-vl/support/contribute/).
-Just follow the instructions described in contributing code and after accepting your pull request, we will make it appear online :).
+That folder is the content that appears in CARTO's  [Developer Center](https://carto.com/developers/carto-vl/support/contribute/).
+Follow the instructions described above and once we accept your pull request it will appear online :).

 ## Submitting contributions